kumpan/unikorn/content/web/2020-06-24-migrations.md

 There are a bunch of best practices to be followed, and there are many pitfalls to step into.
 At Unikorn, we have migrated a large number of websites and have probably done most of the mistakes already, which can be useful for you!

-### Unikorn can help you move sites and platform with following things:
+### Unikorn can help you move sites and platform with the following things:

 * Project Management
 * Technical Audit of the new website